Positive Charts of Toric Varieties: Introduction

 The Newton polytope of this map is a pentagon whose normal fan is $\Sigma$:

-The open set $U$ is the complement of a union of three irreducible curves in $X_\Sigma$.
+The open set $\mathcal{U}$ is the complement of a union of three irreducible curves in $X_\Sigma$.
 These are the closures in $X_\Sigma$ of the curves in $(\mathbb{C}^*)^2$ defined by $1 + t_1 = 0, \, 1 + t_2 = 0, \, 1 + t_2 + t_1t_2 = 0$. \end{example}

-In Section \ref{sec:moment} we associate a natural moment map to a positive chart $Y$.
-That is, we construct explicit morphisms $\mu_{Y,s}: Y \to \C^{\Sigma(1)}$ depending on parameters $s$ which identify $Y_{\geq 0}$ with a $d$-dimensional polytope $P(s)$ whose normal fan is $\Sigma_{P(s)} = \Sigma$.
-We describe the fibers $\mu_{Y,s}^{-1}(x)$ as the critical points of a multivalued monomial function $\prod_{\rho \in \Sigma(1)} y_\rho^{x_\rho}$ on $Y \cap (\mathbb{C}^*)^{\Sigma(1)}$.
+In Section \ref{sec:moment} we associate a natural moment map to a positive chart $U$.
+That is, we construct explicit morphisms $\mu_{U,s}: U \to \C^{\Sigma(1)}$ depending on parameters $s$ which identify $U_{\geq 0}$ with a $d$-dimensional polytope $P(s)$ whose normal fan is $\Sigma_{P(s)} = \Sigma$.
+We describe the fibers $\mu_{U,s}^{-1}(x)$ as the critical points of a multivalued monomial function $\prod_{\rho \in \Sigma(1)} u_\rho^{x_\rho}$ on $U \cap (\mathbb{C}^*)^{\Sigma(1)}$.

-\paragraph{Related work.} While not phrased in the language of homogeneous coordinates on toric varieties, the recipe followed in Section \ref{sec:constructing} to construct $Y$ and $U$ first appeared in the physics literature \cite[Sections 9.5 and 10]{ArkaniHamed2021}.
-The variety $Y$ plays the role of a binary geometry \cite{binaryGeometries}, in the sense that it recovers several examples from physics for specific choices of $\Sigma$ (see Section \ref{sec: examples}).
+\paragraph{Related work.} While not phrased in the language of homogeneous coordinates on toric varieties, the recipe followed in Section \ref{sec:constructing} to construct $U$ and $\mathcal{U}$ first appeared in the physics literature \cite[Sections 9.5 and 10]{ArkaniHamed2021}.
+In several examples from physics, corresponding to specific choices of the fan $\Sigma$, the variety $U$ is a binary geometry in the sense of \cite{binaryGeometries}, see Section \ref{sec: examples}.
 In particular, our paper identifies the dihedral coordinates (or $u$-coordinates) on the moduli space $M_{0,n}$ from \cite[Section 2]{BrownMZVModuli} as Cox coordinates on the toric variety associated with a smooth realization of the associahedron.
-Example \ref{ex: pentagon intro} appears in \cite{ArkaniHamed2021,binaryGeometries,BrownMZVModuli}, and $Y$ is shown to be a partial compactification of $M_{0,5}$ in \cite{BrownMZVModuli}.
+Example \ref{ex: pentagon intro} appears in \cite{ArkaniHamed2021,binaryGeometries,BrownMZVModuli}, and $U$ is shown to be a partial compactification of $M_{0,5}$ in \cite{BrownMZVModuli}.